mac-cain13/daemonizable-command/README.md

 * Use `--detect-leaks` to print a memory usage report after each run, read more in the next section

 ## Memory usage and leaks
 Memory usage is very important for long running processes.
-Symfony2 is not the smallest framework around and if you leak some memory in your execute method your daemon will crash!
+Symfony is not the smallest framework around and if you leak some memory in your execute method your daemon will crash!
 The `EndlessCommand` classes have been checked for memory leaks, but you should also check your own code.

 ### How to prevent leaks?
 Always start your command with the `-e prod --no-debug` flags.
-This disables all debugging features of Symfony2 that will eat up more and more memory.
+This disables all debugging features of Symfony that will eat up more and more memory.

 Do not use Monolog in Symfony 2.2 and lower, there is a [bug in the MonologBundle](https://github.com/symfony/MonologBundle/issues/37) that starts the debughandler even though you disable the profiler.
 This eats up your memory.
 Note that this is [fixed](https://github.com/symfony/MonologBundle/commit/1fc0864a9344b15a04ed90612a91cf8e5b8fb305) in Symfony 2.3 and up.